jmann6/Colorado_Oil_Gas_Data/README.md

 ##Shapefile Info
-Shapefile data can be viewed using ESRI products or the free and open source version QGIS: http://www2.qgis.org/en/site/forusers/download.html
+Shapefile data can be viewed using ESRI products or the free and open source QGIS: http://www2.qgis.org/en/site/forusers/download.html

 QGIS and QGIS requirements can be downloaded from KyngChaos: http://www.kyngchaos.com/software/qgis